paigeweber13/fine-hardware-visualization/README.md

 Stuff from last week:
  - Switched intrinsics to operator= (see [memory section](#memory)), compared compiler-produced assembly

+### Learning likwid
+ - pinning threads is NOT optional.
+If you don't use cli, you need to do it

 ## 2020-03-24 through 2020-04-09
 Main points: